Masemiliano/Smashtemp/README.md

 You can explore forever thanks to the infinite, seed-based terrain.
 Smash the plants to get important resources.
 You can build roads of glido to get around thrice as fast.
-You can find small openings to underground caves, where you can walk down.